yamerooo123/Fake-News-Detector/README.md

 We trained our model with the RNN algorithm with "secretto hush-hush" optimization to improve the model's accuracy.
 Feel free to use our model!

+**Overview Concept**

+We basically applied back translation to overcome overfitting problem during model training.
+We also reduce the learning rate to improve the accuracy of our model.
+The back translation converts English to Thai and then convert it back to English.
+This allows the model to be more complex which resulting in "THEY BECOME SMARTER".

 **Kaggle Dataset:**
 [Fake News Classification Dataset](https://www.kaggle.com/datasets/saurabhshahane/fake-news-classification?resource=download&select=WELFake_Dataset.csv)